ppacer/ppacer.github.io/src/content/docs/start/intro.md

     ...
 ```

-After adding new DAG into the registry, feel free to build and run the program
-once again
+Rebuilding and rerun the program:

 ```bash
 go build
 ./ppacer_demo
 ```

-Now each 10 seconds you should see on the console standard output scheduler
-logs and our messages from `PrintTask`
+Every 10 seconds, you should see scheduler logs and our messages from
+`PrintTask` on the console's standard output.

 ```bash